folio-org/mod-ncip/README.md

    </td>
    <td>int
    </td>
    <td>Timeout setting in milliseconds that mod-ncip will use when calling FOLIO APIs (e.g. checkout-item-by-barcode).
-Defaults to 3000
+Defaults to 3000.  <br><b>11/2020 NOTE: </b>we've seen timeouts...so you should plan on using this setting and increasing the timeout (-Dservice_manager_timeout_ms=6000).
+I am considering increasing the default in the next release.
    </td>
   </tr>
 </table>